HayesDJ/fhx_processing/Readme.md

 - _module_class_inst.csv
 - _module_class_inst_attrib.csv

-These output files will be overwritte each time the program is run.
+These output files will be overwrite each time the program is run.

 # Contributing
 # Credits
 # License
+GPLv3
+reference LICENCE file